dtm15d/slack-scrum-bot/README.md

 ## Objective
 The objective of this tool is to allow for management of the SCRUM ceremony of the Agile Development process.
+The following instructions indicate how to deploy SCRUM Bot by Club Win.

 ## What is SCRUM?